 Lucrezia Café and Ristorante

-This eatery has three locations in Indiana with its Crown Point establishment located at 302 S. Main St. The restaurant’s name comes from Lucrezia Borgia, who was the wife of a nobleman and a prominent patron of the arts.
+This eatery has three locations in Indiana with its Crown Point establishment located at 302 S. Main St. The restaurant’s name, Lucrezia Café and Ristorante, comes from Lucrezia Borgia, who was the wife of a nobleman and a prominent patron of the arts.
 Visit the Crown Point location for daily lunch and dinner and peruse its extensive seasonal menu of Northern Italian cuisine.
 It also boasts an outdoor patio where you can enjoy your meal al fresco.
 Note that you cannot make reservations as the restaurant offers first-come, first-serve seating.
 However, you can order food online and pick up your order.

 One of the restaurant’s specialties is its lamb shank braised with red wine, rosemary, and onions and served with red potatoes and braised red cabbage.
 If you’re craving pasta, try the three-meat lasagna or Sacchetti, which has ravioli stuffed with Porcini mushrooms and served with spinach and shrimp in a vodka cream sauce.